medialab/minet/presentations/fosdem2020/deck.md

 1. Every social sciences data collection is biaised (i.e. observer's paradox)
 2. People express themselves without being asked to, on the Internet
 3. What's more they are not being observed (lol, I know...)
-4. Webmining is therefore a superior source of data for social sciences!
+4. Web mining is therefore a superior source of data for social sciences!

 ---